 Gary Simmons’ installation inaugurates Culture Lab 2016, a two-day series of discussions, dinners, and public projects centering around different approaches to walls—architectural or ideological boundaries which both define cultural practice and limit understandings of art, architecture, and other cultural undertakings.
-The conversations will be held September 15th and 16th; more information can be found at www.culturelabdetroit.org.
+The conversations will be held September 15 th and 16 th; more information can be found at www.culturelabdetroit.org.

 “Culture Lab Detroit is about making connections — between minds, fields, and communities,” said CLD Founder Jane Schulak.
 “This exciting project is a perfect example of that.
 Gary’s singular project both enhances and pays homage to Detroit.”